-The Rule also makes the debt verification requirements applicable to deceased consumers' debts.
-It provides that, if a person who is authorized to act on behalf of the deceased consumer's estate submits either a written request for original-creditor information or a written dispute to the debt collector during the validation period, then the debt collector must respond to that request or dispute as required under the FDCPA.
+to act on behalf of the deceased consumer's estate submits either a written request for original creditor information or a written dispute to the debt collector during the validation period, then the debt collector must respond to that request or dispute as required under the FDCPA.

-In sum, by including deceased consumers and their representatives in the term "consumer," the Rule imposes on collecting decedent debt the same requirements and restrictions that apply to the collection of debts owed by living consumers.
+Ethan G. Ostroff notes that, by including deceased consumers and their representatives in the term "consumer," the Rule imposes on collecting decedent debt the same requirements and restrictions that apply to the collection of debts owed by living consumers.